-The danger is that a media that has so far been very supportive of alternative finance, could just as easily put off new borrowers and investors by focussing in on the innevitable bumps in the road.
+The danger is that a media that has so far been very supportive of alternative finance, could just as easily put off new borrowers and investors by focusing in on the inevitable bumps in the road.

 Let us remember, this is a market that is so revolutionary and refreshing that, after only a few short years, it has brought about radical and beneficial change to the world’s financial landscape.
 By harnessing the power of ‘the crowd’, funds have been made available to deserving SMEs while, on the flip side, ordinary investors have been offered decent returns on their money in return for a modicum of extra risk.
 Is that so bad?